microsoft/json-schemas/fabric/item/report/README.md

 ## September 2024

-- Added data type to QueryNativeVisualCalc which allows users to specify the data type of the visual calculation.
-It overwrites the default dataType of Double
-- Enables users to assign unique images for each state of a button slicer
+Added data type to QueryNativeVisualCalc which allows users to specify the data type of the visual calculation.
+It overwrites the default dataType of Double.
+Enables users to assign unique images for each state of a button slicer.

 - [bookmark 1.2.0](./definition/bookmark/CHANGELOG.md#1.2.0)
 - [formattingObjectDefinitions 1.2.0](./definition/formattingObjectDefinitions/CHANGELOG.md#1.2.0)
 - [page 1.2.0](./definition/page/CHANGELOG.md#1.2.0)